JKC-Codes/jkc-codes.github.io/site/Markup/posts/Building A Robust Toggle Menu.md

 ## Possible Solutions

 Here are the solutions I considered when trying to fix the problem.
-If you have your own that I didn't think of [let me know on Twitter](https://twitter.com/intent/tweet?screen_name=jkc_codes).
+If you have your own that I didn't think of let me know!

 ### Do Nothing